 Always provide boiled potatoes to chickens.
 They are healthy for them.

-Potatoes helps in water retention.
+Potatoes help in water retention.
 Fluid build-up can lead to high blood pressure or heart failure.

-Too much water weight is unhealthy because it prevents a chicken from flying well.
+Too much water weight is unhealthy because it hinders a chicken’s ability to fly well.
 Potatoes have starchy carbohydrates that help to control this issue.

-The low sodium and potassium in potatoes help flush out the water, which is why they’re great.
+The low sodium and potassium content in potatoes helps flush out water, which is why they’re beneficial.

 Potatoes are high in protein, low in fat, and contain very little cholesterol.
-When chickens are overweight, it’s important to feed them a healthy diet and keep their calories down.
+When chickens are overweight, it’s essential to provide them with a healthy diet and limit their calorie intake.

 A baked potato is an excellent addition to any meal because it contains only around 100–120 calories per medium-sized potato.
 It also contains approximately 5 grams of fiber per 4 ounces.

 Fiber helps control blood sugar levels by slowing down the rate at which food enters the bloodstream.
-Potatoes are also high in vitamin B6, which helps lower homocysteine levels, which can reduce inflammation throughout the body.
+Potatoes are also high in vitamin B6, which helps lower homocysteine levels, thereby reducing inflammation throughout the body.

 This increase in vitamins is great for chickens with egg or meat-related dermatitis.

-Potatoes are high in beta-carotene, which the body uses to make vitamin A. The vitamin A helps keep mucous membranes healthy and creates an essential layer of protection that prevents infection.
+Potatoes are high in beta-carotene, which the body converts into vitamin A. Vitamin A helps keep mucous membranes healthy and creates an essential layer of protection that prevents infection.

 It also maintains healthy chicken eyes, ensuring that chickens can see properly to navigate their surroundings, as well as helping support healthy beak growth.